Apr 30, 2026

 • Pass a background check.

-• Have a car, scooter, or bike (varies by city).
+• Have a car, scooter or bike.

 • Download the Dasher app to accept orders.